chy-lang/EEG_classification_CNN/README.md

 # EEG_classification_CNN
 Course project.
 EEG signals, which record our brain activities, are voltage sequences recorded from volunteers.
-Volunteers will conduct different acts during the recording, and the goal is to ciassify correspondent EEG signals.
+Volunteers will conduct different acts during the recording, and the goal is to classify correspondent EEG signals.

 This is the first CNN network I worked on.
 I later applied the knowledge I learned in this project into the task CNN_Classification, which I have uploaded onto github.